ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Approach

 Specifically, as shown in Figure~\ref{fig:structure}(a), each speech utterance, \e{\bm X}, is passed into two random transformations that alter only the speaker information, before it is masked.
 Denote the two masked, transformed copies of \e{\bm X} as \e{\tilde{\bm X}^{(1)}} and \e{\tilde{\bm X}^{(2)}}.
 Then, this pair of utterances are passed through the speech represetnation network, $f(\cdot)$, to generate the representations \e{\bm R^{(1)}} and \e{\bm R^{(2)}}, and the following contrastive loss is introduced to penalize dissimilarity between \e{\bm R^{(1)}} and \e{\bm R^{(2)}}:

 where cossim$(\cdot, \cdot)$ denotes the cosine similarity, and \e{\mathcal{I}_t} denotes a set of random time indices at which the representations are chosen as the negative examples for time $t$.
 The contrastive loss consists of two terms so that it is symmetric with respect to \e{\bm R^{(1)}} and \e{\bm R^{(2)}}.
+According to Equation~\eqref{eq:L_contr}, the negative examples for the utterance pair, \e{(\bm R_t^{(1)}, \bm R_t^{(1)})}, are uniformly randomly drawn from the remaining frames within the \emph{same} utterances.
 As an extention to Equation~\eqref{eq:L_contr}, the contrastive loss can be applied to an intermediate layer, instead of the final layer, of $f(\cdot)$.
 Section~\ref{subsec:flow} will discuss how the choice of layer in which the contrastive loss is imposed would affect the disentanglement behavior.

 The biggest challenge of applying the contrastive loss is how to design a random transformation that only alters the speaker identity of the utterance with minimal changes in the other aspects.
-To this end, we adopt the random transformation algorithm proposed in \citet{choi2021neural}.
+To this end, we adopt the random transformation algorithm proposed by \citet{choi2021neural}.
 Specifically, the algorithm consists of three steps of transformations.
 First, all the formant frequencies within an utterance are scaled by a factor of $\rho_1$; second, F0 in every frame is scaled by a factor of $\rho_2$; finally, a random equalizer is applied to accommodate any channel effects. $\rho_1$ and $\rho_2$ are both randomly drawn from the uniform distribution \e{\mathcal{U}([1, 1.4])}, and then flipped to their reciprocals with probability $0.5$.
 Since the majority of voice information resides in the formant frequency and F0 frequency ranges (e.g.,~\cite{eide1996parametric}), while content information resides in the relative formant frequency ratios~\cite{stevens1987relational}, uniform scaling of all the formant and F0 tends to change the speaker information while retaining the content.

 To further strengthen the invariance, the same random transformations are also applied to the student representations in the masked prediction task, \emph{i.e.}, Equation~\eqref{eq:L_pred} is modified as